 The house won’t burn down but the windows melt down the walls.
 The Witch’s Revenge goes inside and comes back with a cat skin.
 It keeps coming back with more and each contains a lump of gold.
 I’m reminded more and more of No-Face from Spirited Away.
 This Revenge seems to be rewarding Small for small generosities such as brushing its fur, just as Chihiro was rewarded for basic civility at the bath house.

 The Revenge digs up buttons and makes Small a suit out of cat skin.
-She tells him this bit of land where they sleep was once the site of a battle.
+She tells him this bit of land where they sleep was once the site of a big struggle.
 Together they go into the forest, where a witch called Lack lives.

 On the hells of Spirited Away, there’s environmental commentary in “Cat Skin” when Link tells us the forest is smaller than it used to be.
 It’s been encroached upon by human development.
 (Small is also growing bigger, metaphor for more powerful.)